Test your skills on our all Hosting services and get 15% off!

 This command renames file1.txt to file2.txt in the same directory.

-If you need to rename multiple files one by one, you can do this with multiple mv commands, but that can become tedious.
-For batch renaming, it’s better to use more advanced tools like rename.
+If you need to rename multiple files one at a time, you can do so with a few mv commands, but this can get tedious.
+For batch renaming, it is better to use more advanced tools like rename.

 The rename command is a powerful utility for renaming multiple files at once.
-It allows you to use Perl-based regular expressions to rename files in bulk, which can save a lot of time for complex renaming tasks.
+It allows you to use Perl-based regular expressions to batch rename files, which can save a lot of time on complex renaming tasks.

 Installing rename